JGreyScales/OnlineMarketPlaceTest/backend/README.md

 // all below will use local cookies to grab userID, sellerID

 ## fundsController.js
-- allow the user to spend money: userID -> float
+- allow the user to spend money
-- allow the user to add money: userID, Amount -> float
+- allow the user to add money

+    ### Properties
+    userID
+    fundsAmount

+    ### Methods
+    getUserID
+    getFundsAmount
+    inquireFundsAmount

 ## productController.js
-- allow the product to be displayed: productID -> productOBJ
+- allow the product to be displayed
-- allow the product to be purchased: productID -> bool
+- allow the product to be purchased
-- allow a product to be modified: productID
+- allow a product to be modified

 ## sellerController.js
 - allow a user to register as a seller